5 min read

 Manual updates won't cut it.
 You can't have someone hand-edit schema markup for 10,000 SKUs.

 Build a single source of truth.
-All product attributes — specs, compatibility, use cases, availability — in one structured database.
+All product attributes in one structured database.
 The PDP pulls from this.
 The schema markup generates from this.
-The product feeds export from this.
-One source, many outputs.
+Templatize the agent-readable layer.
+Use AI to fill gaps.

 The Mental Shift